-Working in the digital age requires a lot of trust - from both employees and employers.
-Employees must trust their superiors so that the culture of "always-on" does not lead to executives demanding excessive work and continuous accessibility.
-Likewise, executives need to trust their employees because they no longer do their work around the corner in the office, but from the home office or sitting on the park bench, or even in the evening, when the children lie in bed.
+Working in the digital age requires a lot of trust - both from employees and from employers.
+Employees must trust their superiors so that the “always-on” culture does not lead to managers demanding excessive work and constant accessibility.
+Managers also have to trust their employees, because they no longer do their work exclusively in the office around the corner, but from their home office or on the park bench, or even in the evening when the children are in bed.

 5. The hierachies become flatter

 To understand this, it is worth taking a look from the satellite perspective for the currently major changes in the global economy.
 These can be captured by the enormous increase of three factors: speed, transparency and complexity.
 And these factors force a radical rethink.
 Why?
 Previously, few people in a company had power and decision-making power.

 These “makers” could control everything with their skills.
 Anyone who was competent in “steel” could relax and plan long-term.
 But this concentration of power on a few “all-rounders” no longer works.
 Because the increase in speed, transparency and complexity forces the powerful to distribute their power.
 Not because they want it, but because they have to go through competitive pressure.
 This means that the hierarchies become flatter and the influence of every employee increases.